AU-Bio-Inspired-Research-Group/pipelines/README.md

 # Pipelines

-To use pipelines clone the repository and cd into pipelines.
-Use `python pipelines.py [METHOD]` eg `python pipelines.py pipeline1 MAE doorA doorB outA outB`
+To use pipelines, clone the repository and `cd` into the pipelines directory.
+Use `python pipelines.py [METHOD]` e.g., `python pipelines.py pipeline1 MAE doorA doorB outA outB`.

 ## Pipeline 1
 Command: `pipeline1`